 How to Care for Yellow Bird of Paradise

-Whether you’ve recently planted a yellow BOP or have an existing plant in your yard, here’s how to take care of it to keep it healthy and looking its best.
+Whether you’ve recently planted a yellow bird of paradise or have an existing plant in your yard, here’s how to take care of it to keep it healthy and looking its best.

 How to Water New Plants

-Once you’ve got your bird of paradise in the ground, watering is your most immediate concern.
+Once you’ve got your plant in the ground, watering is your most immediate concern.
 Here is the recommended watering schedule for new shrubs planted in the spring or fall.

 Weeks 1 & 2 | Every 3 – 4 days |